arpradio/dandelion-lite/README.md

 3. Do `ssh USER_NAME@SERVER_IP`

 To deploy or run Dandelion Lite:
-1. Clone the repository to your local machine.`$ git clone https://github.com/GameChangerFinance/dandelion-lite.git`
+1. Clone the repository to your local machine.`$ git clone https://github.com/GameChangerFinance/dandelion-lite.git dandelion-lite-preprod`.
+Put every network you sync into it's own folder.
 2. Change current directory `$ cd dandelion-lite`
 2. Run `./scripts/dandoman.sh --podman-install` to install podman.
 Exit your user session with `$ exit`and log back in with ssh or your preferred method.
 3. Run Admin Tool `scripts/dandoman.sh` for setting up an initial `.env` file and installing dependencies such as Docker Compose and Podman.
 Exit the gui by menu or `CTRL-C`.
 Exit your user session with `$ exit` and log back in with ssh or your preferred method.